 How do I get my child on the waitlist?

-Call the SRS office to add your name to the list.
+Fill out the Inquiry Form or call the SRS office to add your name to the list.

 When will we be notified of openings?